 The program content meets the pharmacology continuing education requirements for the renewal of the advanced practice nurse prescriptive authority license.
-Nurses will receive 50 total continuing education credits of which 6 hours are specific to Pharmacology credit.
+Nurses will receive 50 total contact hours of which 6 hours are specific to Pharmacology.

 Successful completion of this program does not guarantee expertise in the content.
 Clinical experience and judgment coupled with an understanding of the content are necessary to attain competency.
 Achieving certification is a means to demonstrate competency.